omerkaaratas/Wiki-Api/README.md

 ## Installation

 1. Clone the repository:
+git clone <repository_url>

-2. Navigate to the project directory:
+2. Navigate to the project directory: cd wiki-api

-3. Install the dependencies:
+4. Install the dependencies:
+npm install

-4. Start the server:
+6. Start the server:
+node app.js

-5. The server will start running on `http://localhost:3000`.
+8. The server will start running on `http://localhost:3000`.

 ## Usage